inj-krish19/Rentac/README.md

 - Vishal Baghel (Rvbaghel) : Vishal is a dedicated developer

-We are gonna launch the official product,user and open source API soon
+We are gonna launch the official product,user and open source Rentac API soon

 * It is just a project it doesn't have any relation with reality or Real World.